U.S. strike destroys bridge, restricts Islamic State in Mosul: official

 Iranian-backed militias have captured the Tal Afar air base, west of Mosul, part of their campaign to choke off the route between the Syrian and Iraqi parts of the caliphate Islamic State declared in 2014.

-The number of people displaced because of the fighting in and around Mosul has slightly decreased, an indication some began returning their homes in places retaken by government forces, according the IOM.
+The number of people displaced by the fighting in and around Mosul has slightly decreased, an indication that some people have began returning home in places retaken by government forces, according to the IOM.

 "68,112 displaced is actually a downtick from couple of days ago," said Millman.
 It's "worth noting because it indicates that some people are already starting to return to safe areas in the region."

-The number of displaced was over 68,500 on Monday.
+The number of registered displaced people was over 68,500 on Monday.
 The figure does not include the thousands of people rounded up in villages around Mosul and forced to accompany Islamic State fighters to cover their retreat towards the city.

+An Iranian-backed Shi'ite group taking part in the offensive denied a Human Rights Watch report that it detained and beat 10 shepherds, including a boy, from a village near Mosul on November 3.

+Human Rights Watch on Tuesday said the League of the Righteous, or Asa'ib Ahl al-Haq, also stole the village's entire flock of sheep.

+"These reports are completely wrong, they aim to stall the operation" against Islamic State, said Asa'ib's military spokesman Jawad al-Talabawi.

+The Iraqi government has not published an overall death toll for the offensive, whether among military or civilians.
+The warring sides claim to have killed thousands in enemy ranks.

-(Writing by Patrick Markey; Editing by Dominic Evans)
+(Writing by Patrick Markey and Maher Chmaytelli; Editing by Dominic Evans)

-PARIS At least four people, including two children, were killed after heavy rains across New Caledonia triggered landslides, the French Interior Ministry said on Tuesday.

-TOKYO A powerful earthquake rocked northern Japan early on Tuesday, briefly disrupting cooling functions at a nuclear plant and generating a small tsunami that hit the same Fukushima region devastated by a 2011 quake, tsunami and nuclear disaster.